As fire burned a Beaufort Co. mansion, the owners couldn’t call for help. Here’s why

 A lightning strike ignited the attic of the 89-year-old building as storms swept through the area just after 4 p.m.
 Sunday, said Stephanie Guest, who owned the home for eight years with her husband, Dr. Keith Guest.
 After smoke and flames were discovered in the attic and fire extinguishers unsuccessfully deployed, attempts to call 911 from multiple cellphones failed and a landline in the house had no dial tone, Guest said.

-Lightning struck a Centurylink mobile tower in downtown Beaufort during the storm, knocking out cellphone users ability to call 911, Beaufort County Sheriff’s Office Department Capt.
-Bob Bromage said.
+Lightning struck a Centurylink mobile tower in downtown Beaufort during the storm, knocking out cellphone users’ ability to call 911, said Beaufort County Sheriff’s Office Department Capt.
+Bob Bromage.
 No backup system is in place for the mobile tower failing, he said.

-The repair required a part from Jacksonville, Fla., Bromage said.
+The repair required a part from Jacksonville, Florida., according to Bromage.
 Landlines were also briefly out in northern Beaufort County.

 But because of the fire’s head start, the water pressure was only part of the difficulty.

-Strong wings off the water accelerated the blaze, Lady’s Island-St. Helena Fire Chief Bruce Kline said.
+Strong winds off the water accelerated the blaze, Lady’s Island-St. Helena Fire Chief Bruce Kline said.

 “We are not going to win that fight,” Kline said.